Keamo0713/SecureLock/README.md

 # SecureLock

-pleSecureDoc is a secure document approval system for organizations, built with ASP.NET MVC.
+SecureLock is a secure document approval system for organizations, built with ASP.NET MVC.
 It allows employees to request documents and employers to approve them via email within a time-bound window.
 Final confirmation uses face recognition for identity verification.

 ## Features